+44(0)1633 276003 [email protected]

 Sadly, amateurs often ignore this.
 So insecure WordPress sites are common.
 Site owners often don’t even know their site has been hacked and is a danger to others.

-That’s why version 5.5 of WordPress introduced a feature to enable automatic updates.
-It hopes to improve security on personal websites run by amateurs.
+That’s why WordPress 5.5 introduced a feature to allow automatic updates.
+It aims to improve security on personal websites run by amateurs.
 As such, it’s a smart move.
 However, personal websites don’t risk losses when automated processes break them.
 Business websites do.

 For business websites, WordPress updates need to done by a human.
 That’s why I include them in my hosting plans and Simple Sites packages and offer them as a separate service, too.